 #1 – Myrkur – M

 My hat goes off to Amalie Bruun, the voice and driving force behind this project called Myrkur.
 This mix between an atmospheric Enya-ish type of tune, all of a sudden turning screeching Black Metal is outstanding.
 And boy, did she have to suffer from virulent attacks from the Black Metal purists.
 Calling her all sorts of names, down to outright death threats.
 And her bandmates too, by the way.
-The state of unease the band was able to project by ever-changing soundscapes is outstanding and will keep you on your toes for the length of the album.
+The state of unease the band was able to project through ever-changing soundscapes is outstanding and will keep you on your toes for the length of the album.
 That M won or is nominated for a number of awards is just the proof of the pudding.
 I am just listening to the juicy slice of metal as I write this list.
 There you go.

-The record that just missed its nomination?
+And the one that just missed its nomination!

 lluminata – Where Stories Unfold

 Fully rooted in Gothic Metal, the new record of the Austrian band Illuminata now presents itself as – well – Cinematic Metal.
 And indeed, the new disc has the touch and feel of a film soundtrack of sorts.
 What really struck me is their fresh approach to their music, not something we have found a lot lately.
-This band really was able to find their niche and to prosper.
+This band really was able to find their niche and prosper.
 And I like their fresh approach to things, willing to go new ways to sell their tune.
 A pity that the double-female front has disappeared and now we basically have your standard Gothic outfit with the female front chick again.
 An advantage bitterly squandered.
 Well.